RiccardoSamaritan/MinesweeperSDM2024/implementation_notes.md

 ### Test to implement
 TESTS:
 - minefield
-  - grid 9 by 9 (tbd if 10 by 10)
+  - grid 9 by 9 (tbd if 10 by 10) DONE
-  - grid contains 10 mines
+  - grid contains 10 mines DONE
-  - numbers in cells are correct
+  - numbers in cells are correct DONE
-  - mines are placed randomly
+  - mines are placed randomly DONE
 - cells
-  - once a cell is marked as 'flagged' not able to be marked as 'revealed'
+  - once a cell is marked as 'flagged' not able to be marked as 'revealed' DONE
-  - once a cell is marked as 'revealed' not able to be marked as 'flagged'
+  - once a cell is marked as 'revealed' not able to be marked as 'flagged' DONE
   - once a cell is marked as 'revealed' not able to be marked as 'revealed' again
-  - once a cell is marked as 'flagged' not able to be marked as 'flagged' again
 - winning conditions
-  - all cells except those with mines are marked as 'revealed'
+  - all cells except those with mines are marked as 'revealed' DONE
 - game over conditions
-  - a cell with a mine is marked as 'revealed'
+  - a cell with a mine is marked as 'revealed' DONE
 - user-server interaction
   - nothing happens when leftclicking or rightclicking on a revealed cell
   - mark an unrevealed cell as 'flagged' when rightclicked on it